Tyrone Taylor Preview, Player Props: Brewers vs. Rangers

 Tyrone Taylor At The Plate

-- Taylor is hitting .190 with five doubles, four home runs and two walks.
+- Taylor is batting .192 with six doubles, four home runs and two walks.

-- In nine of 38 games this season, he has scored, including multiple runs once.
+- In 10 of 39 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.